chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 It is a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.

+## Some AWS Support Technologies

+- AWS Trusted Advisor - helps with billing, performance and policy improvisation.

+- AWS Abuse Support - any suspicious phishing abuse emails can be sent their way (abuse@amazonaws.com)

+-

+-